-Thanks to advances in technology, the prevalence of home office equipment and opportunities generated by a 24/7 global economy, opportunities for lifestyle-friendly career paths are increasing daily.
+Thanks to advances in technology, the prevalence of home office equipment and opportunities generated by a 24/7 global economy, opportunities for working at home are increasing daily.

 Of course, you don't need to rely on advanced technology to pursue lifestyle-friendly work.
 Here are three examples clients of mine who have created lifestyle careers the "old-fashioned" way.

 Clearly, not everyone is at a point in their lives when they can afford to quit their jobs and strike out on their own.
 The allure of a full benefits package and the peace of mind afforded by a steady paycheck can be hard to resist.
-But even if you can't pursue a lifestyle career today, it is never too early to begin to explore your options and plan ahead for the future.
+But even if you can't work from home today, it is never too early to begin to explore your options and plan ahead for the future.